ZeroDown is an affordable homeownership solution in the San Francisco Bay Area.

 You can live in a ZeroDown home for up to five years.
-At the end of the five-year mark, you decide whether you want to purchase the home from us or cash out your equity-rewards.
+At the end of the five-year mark, you decide whether you want to purchase the home from us or cash out your purchase-credits.

 Want to stick around longer?
 We’re working with our partners to provide extended and longer-term options for ZeroDown residents.

 Want to check out sooner?
 Simply give us 90 days’ notice, and you’re free to go.